forivall/chimyra/README.md

 The apps can depend on packages and use them as bundled dependencies.

-There are 4 major elaius commands:
+There are 4 major chimer commands:

-_Note: `ela` and `elaius` are interchangeable_
+_Note: `chi` and `chimer` are interchangeable_

-`ela dev` - bootstrap local packages by linking them together, and install foreign packages, for development.
+`chi dev` - bootstrap local packages by linking them together, and install foreign packages, for development.

-`ela prepare` - when run inside of an app folder, prepare an app for deployment, by packaging the dependencies at the defined version.
+`chi prepare` - when run inside of an app folder, prepare an app for deployment, by packaging the dependencies at the defined version.
 Can be used as `prepare` in `package.json` `scripts`.

-`ela update` - Interactively update dependency versions.
-Automatically runs `ela prepare` after dependencies are up to date.
+`chi update` - Interactively update dependency versions.
+Automatically runs `chi prepare` after dependencies are up to date.

-`ela version` - bump the version of an application or library, and tags the release.
-If the dependency versions defined in the package.json aren't at the current version as the packages in the repo, fails, and requires `ela update` or re-run using a flag to continue.
+`chi version` - bump the version of an application or library, and tags the release.
+If the dependency versions defined in the package.json aren't at the current version as the packages in the repo, fails, and requires `chi update` or re-run using a flag to continue.

 ## Details

-In the `package.json`, instead of defining the version of the package in `dependencies` / `devDependencies`, elaius introduces a `localDependencies` field. `d(evD)?ependencies` will use a path to a tarball, and localDependencies specifies the version identifier according to semver.
+In the `package.json`, instead of defining the version of the package in `dependencies` / `devDependencies`, chimer introduces a `localDependencies` field. `d(evD)?ependencies` will use a path to a tarball, and localDependencies specifies the version identifier according to semver.